pydata/xarray/doc/user-guide/hierarchical-data.rst

     )
     dt

-Now we have a valid :py:class:`~xarray.DataTree` structure which contains the data at different time frequencies.
+Now we have a valid :py:class:`~xarray.DataTree` structure which contains all the data at each different time frequency, stored in a separate group.

 This is a useful way to organise our data because we can still operate on all the groups at once.
 For example we can extract all three timeseries at a specific lat-lon location: